geekyaayushma/html-css-js-calculator/README.md

-The calculator using HTML ,CSS and Javascript.
+The calculator using html ,css and Javascript.